-Amandine Alessandra is a graphic designer and a photographer based in London.
+Amandine Alessandra is a graphic designer, photographer and researcher from Réunion Island.

-Since graduating with a Masters in Fine Arts & Aesthetics in Aix-en-Provence (France) and a Masters in Graphic Design from the London College of Communication (UK), she has developed her typographic practice both in a commercial context and as personal research.
+Since graduating with a Masters in Fine Arts & Aesthetics in Aix-en-Provence (France) and a Masters in Graphic Design from the London College of Communication (UK), she has developed both her photo-graphic and typographic practices in a commercial context as well as within academic research.

-She has worked on social-media based award winning campaigns for Havas Worldwide, developed large-scale typographic workshops for the Victoria & Albert Museum and various textile projects for DesignMarketo and Selfridges, created an organic typeface for ALSTOM and a performance-based campaign for the WWF in Germany to help raise awareness about Earth Hour.
+She has worked on social-media based award-winning campaigns for Havas Worldwide, developed large-scale typographic workshops for the Victoria & Albert Museum in London and various textile projects for DesignMarketo and Selfridges, created an organic typeface for ALSTOM and a performance-based campaign for the WWF in Germany to help raise awareness about Earth Hour.

-A co-founder of Tower Block Books Ltd, a London-based independent publishing company, Amandine is the co-author of 2 children’s books.
-She is also a contributor to publications by Steven Heller, Gestalten, Rotovision, Mark Batty, Laurence King, as well as Slanted and Wired magazines.
+A co-founder of Tower Block Books Ltd, a London-based independent publishing company, Amandine is the co-author of two children’s books.
+She also contributes to publications by Steven Heller, Gestalten, Rotovision, Mark Batty, Laurence King, as well as Slanted and Wired magazines.

-Amandine also works as a freelance photographer, collaborating with art directors, architects, interior and product designers.
-Her photographic work has been published by the likes of Domus, the New York Times, Wallpaper* magazine, Elle Decor Italia and Vogue Brasil.
+While running her photographic practice in London, Amandine has collaborated with art directors, architects, interior and product designers all over Europe.
+Her photographic work has been published by the likes of Domus, the New York Times, Wallpaper* magazine, Elle Decor Italia and Vogue Brazil.

 She has worked as a graphic design lecturer at the London College of Communication, the University of Ravensbourne, the University of Bedfordshire, the University of Hertfordshire (UK), as a Guest Lecturer at the Académie Libanaise des Beaux-Arts of Beirut (Lebanon) and as a professor at École de design of the Université du Québec à Montréal.
 She also develops workshops for cultural institutions and local communities as part of her research.